 When is the mail delivered and where do I receive it?

 U.S. Mail is delivered directly to the building Monday through Friday.
 It usually arrives in the late morning.
-It is then sorted into the mailboxes located outside of the office (rm 413).
-Outgoing mail leaves Bock Labs midmorning each day.
+It is then sorted into the mailboxes located outside of the office (rm 413) by office staff.
+Outgoing mail leaves Bock Labs midmorning each day - pisckup is from the labeled bin atop the cabinet in the storeroom.
 Postage for business related items are available in the office.

 Campus mail: The University and state agencies in Madison operate an interdepartmental mail service.
 Re-useable campus mail envelopes are available in the office.
-Campus mail is delivered to our building in the early morning and; outgoing campus mail leaves at the same time.
+Campus mail is delivered to our building in the early morning and; outgoing campus mail leaves at the same time from a bin in the storeroom.
 There is no charge for campus mail service.

 Does Bock Labs offer Federal Express or UPS services?